katherine-soderberg/project_spring_2020/README.md

 about which scans are high quality enough to proceed with processing.

-To explore the utilities of the package with the available data spreadsheet, perform the following steps (or examine the output in the "Using the package" section of the Jupyter Notebook)
+To explore the utilities of the package with the available data spreadsheet, examine the output in the "Demonstrating the package with example spreadsheet" section of the Jupyter Notebook.